-- 1. Real Analysis Content.
-Highlights a definition, theorem, or proof from the reading. - 2.
-Secondary Mathematics & Pedagogical Connections and Reflections.
-Highlights how the real analysis content can be related to teaching and/or re-considering some of the secondary mathematics.
-NOTE: This section will be included at the completion of each chapter. - 3.
-Assigned Exercises.
-Practice exercises from the textbook and other sources.
+2. Secondary Mathematics & Pedagogical Connections and Reflections.
+Once you read the relevant reading from the Project ULTRA book that highlights how the real analysis content can be related to teaching and/or re-considering some of the secondary mathematics, then complete a corresponding reflection assignment.
+NOTE: This section will be included at the completion of each chapter.